fourtune-org/fourtune/README.md

 Since every dependency will be recorded in the `package-lock.json` installation may fail on a different system (like ci/cd environment).

+This **is** fixable but requires to fiddle with the `package.json`, not something I want or expect users to do.

 In order to prevent that for happening, an abstraction layer (called `@fourtune/core`) is used that installs realm dependencies in the `.fourtune/` folder.